RankFormer: A Propose-then-Select Transformer for Multi-Agent Multimodal Trajectory Prediction: Related Works

 \subsection{Information Encoding}

 During the last decade, the evolution of deep learning models have provided an opportunity to model behaviors considering maneuvers using a data oriented approach.
 To learn the history trajectories and dynamics, an encoder is used to encode the historical trajectories.
 Auto-regressive architecture like RNNs/LSTMs/GRUs are frequently used to encode information.
 Some studies applied Temporal Convolutional Network (TCN) and Convolutional Neural Network (CNN) are achieve parallelization over recurrent model structure.
-However, most modern studies use the Transformer for encoders due to its benefits in capturing long range dependencies, handle variable length sequences via self-attention, parallelism, etc. Typical models include Wayformer, Scene Transformer, etc.
+For highway and urban scenarios, attention-based encoder designs have been repeatedly shown effective for extracting temporal dependencies and improving explainability \cite{messaoud_attention_2021, lin_vehicle_2022, xu_leveraging_2023}.
+More recent works also use Transformer-style encoding with intention-aware mechanisms to better represent dense interactive scenes \cite{jiang_intention-aware_2023}.